minprog/prog-project/info/10 Syllabus.md

 ## Deadlines and late submissions

-Extensions on projects, design documentation and set-up are not granted, except in cases of emergency.
+Extensions on the project proposal, design documentation and repository set-up are not granted, except in cases of emergency.
 Technical difficulties do not constitute emergencies.

 Projects submitted *n* hours late may be penalized by 10% for *n* in (0, 24], by 25% for *n* in (24, 48], by 50% for *n* in (48, 72], and by 100% for *n* greater than 72.
 Lateness will be determined by submissions' timestamps.